FPA Publications Editorial Policy

 Author Review

-- Technical submissions published in the Journal of Financial Planning’s Contributions section have been reviewed and approved by the authors prior to printing.
+- Peer-reviewed research published in the Journal of Financial Planning’s has been reviewed and approved by the authors prior to publishing.

 - Journal editors reserve the right to make final editorial decisions as long as they do not change any original meaning or intent in the article.